Beacon Hill, Warnford: Site of Special Scientific Interest

 The grassland at the site has sheep's fescue (Festuca ovina), salad burnet (Sanguisorba minor) and common rock-rose (Helianthemum nummularium) as its dominant species.
 Other species present are horseshoe vetch (Hippocrepis comosa), yellow-wort (Blackstonia perfoliata), fragrant orchid (Gymnadenia conopsea) and clustered bellflower (Campanula glomerata).

 The grassland supports several rarer species - rampion (Phyteuma tenerum), field fleawort (Senecio integrifolius), hairy rock-cress (Arabis hirsuta) and man orchid (Aceras anthropophorum).

-The site's butterfly fauna in mentioned as in its citation sheet.
+The site's butterfly fauna is mentioned in its citation sheet.
 Twenty-five species are known to breed, including colonies of silver-spotted skipper and Duke of Burgundy, together with comparatively large populations of brown argus, green hairstreak, chalkhill blue, marbled white and dingy skipper.

 Geology

 Structure

 The structural picture is similar to that at Winchester 15 km to the west, with an east–west trending anticline in the upper chalk (the Winchester-East Meon Anticline) cut through by a south-flowing river to expose an inlier of middle and lower chalk.
 As with the Itchen, the upper Meon flows westwards along the fold trend, before swinging south to cut through the anticline.
 Beacon Hill at 201 m to the west of the Meon and Old Winchester Hill at 212 m to the east are remnants of the southward-dipping chalk on the southern side of the anticline.
 The anticline is somewhat domed, with the result that Old Winchester Hill is capped by older chalk than Beacon Hill despite being rather higher, whilst Wether Down and Butser Hill to the east are higher still.